Meeting Room Policy

 11.0 The Library is unable to supply laptop computers or tablets for non-Library sponsored events.

-18.0 The Library reserves the right to cancel the reservations for any meeting.
-The Library will make an effort to provide notice of such cancellation at least seven days in advance of the scheduled use of the room.
+17.0 The Library reserves the right to cancel the reservations for any meeting at any time.
+The Library will make an effort to provide notice of such cancellation as far in advance of the scheduled use of the room as is reasonably practicable.

-19.0 The use of a meeting room is subject to the Library's sole and exclusive discretion.
-Accordingly, the Library reserves the right to deny the use of any meeting room to any group.
+18.0 The use of a meeting room is subject to the Library's sole and exclusive discretion.
+Accordingly, the Library reserves the right to deny the use of any meeting room to any group or individual for any reason or no reason at all.